Julius-R-UI/anonymized-paper-code2/README.md

-# DINO Fork
+# HASSL: Hierarchy-Aware Self-Supervised Learning Framework for Foundational Single-Cell Microscopy Image Embeddings

-**NOTE: This is a fork of DINO (DINOv3) with modifications.**
+**NOTE: This is a repository is a fork of DINO (DINOv3) with modifications.**

 This repository contains a modified version of the DINO (DINOv3) codebase.
-The original DINOv3 project was developed by Meta Platforms, Inc. and affiliates.

 ## Original DINO